-Organisations who are partner agencies of the South Tyneside Safeguarding Adults Board must collect, store, use and retain (for a specified time period) information about people with whom they work.
+Organisations who are partner agencies of the South Tyneside Safeguarding Children and Adults Partnership (STSCAP) must collect, store, use and retain (for a specified time period) information about people with whom they work.
 This includes:

 - adults and their families who use the service, including their children, and those who no longer in receipt of services;